carlosborca/CrystaLattE/README.md

 ./crystalatte.py input.cle
 ```

-### Known Issues
+#### Known Issues

 Precision issues may arise when computing a large number of structures at default energy and density convergence criteria if using Psi4 1.3.2 and newer versions.
-Although the default energy and density convergence criteria for Psi4 calculations has been increased in CrystaLattE, the user should be nonetheless careful.
+Although the default energy and density convergence criteria for Psi4 calculations has been increased in CrystaLattE, the user should be careful.

 #### Copyright